 - Why are you moving?

-- Is getting a good price or timing more important for you?
+- Is getting a reasonable price or timing more critical for you?

 - What will you do if your home doesn’t sell?